 SeaWorld Has Abducted Baby Penguins From Their Parents

-In 2011, SeaWorld reportedly abducted 10 penguin chicks who were still dependent on their parents from Antarctica and shipped them to SeaWorld in California for “research purposes.”
+In 2011, SeaWorld reportedly removed 10 penguin chicks who were still dependent on their parents from Antarctica and shipped them to SeaWorld in California for “research purposes.”

 Bob Tait, director of Friends of the Earth, told the New Zealand Herald at the time, “We strongly object to the removal of the penguins from their colony, and subjecting them to the ordeals of lengthy jet travel, and condemning them, for profit-driven reasons, to live out the rest of their lives separated from their real colony in an alien environment at SeaWorld, California.”